Mrfactotum/Filecopier/README.md

 LICENSING:
-This program is distrubted with an MIT License the full text of which can be found under the github repository.
+This program is distrubted with an MIT License the full text of which can be found under the License document.